jnozzi/cocoadev.com/SiteContent/General/OddViewBehavior.markdown

 ----

-A wild guess (I'm not really sure I understand the problem either) - It sounds like you're doing something with the view's <code>frame</code> when you should be using <code>bounds</code>
+A wild guess (I'm not really sure I understand the problem either) - It sounds like you're doing something with the view's     frame when you should be using     bounds

 ----